PHILOSOPHY AND PURPOSE STATEMENT

 divisions:

+3.5.
 There will be one (1) official weigh-in held just prior to the start of league play; this weigh-in will be conducted according to procedures set up by the Executive Committee.
+A player who exceeds the “X” weight limit can choose to declare as an “X” player before the official weigh-in.
+This means they won’t need to attend the official weigh-in.
+Once a player declares as an “X” player, this status will remain for the entire season.

 3.5.1.
 Additionally, there may be (1) late weigh-in for players in both divisions which registered late or missed the official weigh-in.
 This would be held during the week between the first and second game.
 The purpose of this late weigh-in is to give those players who registered after the official weigh-in or missed the official weigh-in the opportunity to be added to the certified roster, thus allowing them to play as an eligible player.